-U.S. Treasury issues bonds, known as T-Bonds, are considered one of the safest investments available, but they are not without risk.
-If interests rates rise after you purchase a T-Bond, the price of the bond will fall -- this is known as interest-rate risk.
+U.S. Treasury-issued bonds, known as T-Bonds, are considered one of the safest investments available, but they are not without risk.
+If interests rates rise after you purchase a T-Bond, the price of the bond will fall — this is known as interest-rate risk.
 If you have investments that can lose value when interest rates change, you can hedge against potential losses using T-Bond futures.

-T-Bond futures trade on exchanges such as the CME Group and Chicago Board of Trade.
+T-Bond futures trade on exchanges such as the CME Group.
 The underlying instrument for a CME T-Bond futures contract is a T-Bond with a $100,000 face value.
 The buyer of the contract is called the long position and profits when the price of the underlying bond, and hence the value of the contract, increases.
 The seller, or short position, benefits from falling prices.
-The margin deposit on a T-Bond contract may change over time, but is usually less than $4,000.
+The margin deposit on a T-Bond contract may change over time but is usually less than $4,000.

 Traders who have positions in long-term financial instruments that are sensitive to interest-rate changes can take offsetting, or hedged, positions using T-Bond futures.
 Because of the low margin requirements, a futures trader can hedge a $100,000 bond position for only $4,000 or less, which makes hedging very easy and cost-effective.
 A hedger would sell a futures contract to offset interest-rate risk on bonds in his portfolio.
 If interest rates rise, the price drop of his bond portfolio would be offset by a gain in the value of his short position in T-Bond futures contracts.
 A hedge can be removed at any time: the long position can sell the T-Bond futures contract to close the position, and the short position can buy back the contract to retire it.

 - The Treasury Bond Basis: An in-Depth Analysis for Hedgers, Speculators, and Arbitrageurs; Galen Burghardt, Terry Belton

 - Trading Futures For Dummies; Joe Duarte